Testing REST APIs using Postman and Newman

 });

-We can just hit Send button and see the Response body and you can also see in Test Results tab that test is passed.
+We can just hit the Send button and see the Response body, and you can also see in the Test Results tab that the test has passed.

-We can also run all the Requests (I know we have only one right now) by clicking on the Play button next to Collection name and Run.
+We can also run all the Requests (I know we have only one for now) by clicking on the Play button next to the Collection name and Run.
 It will open up the collection runner window and show all the tests available to run.
-We can Select/Deselect requests and click on Run button to run the tests.
+We can Select/Deselect requests and click on the Run button to run the tests.

 Running Postman collection using Newman

-In Postman click on 3 dots next to Collection name and export the Collection as a json file.
-Let’s say the collection json file name is todolist.postman_collection.json.
+In Postman, click on the 3 dots next to the Collection name and export the Collection as a JSON file.
+Let’s say the collection JSON file name is todolist.postman_collection.json.

 We can run the collection using Newman as follows: